Bengkung Belly Binding

 Using a Bengkung Belly Bind immediately postpartum can help speed up the recovery and healing process.
 Binding your torso after birth promotes and encourages abdominal muscle retraction, pelvic stability and healthy posture especially while holding or breastfeeding your newborn.

-The Bengkung wrap is a non-stretch fabric such as cotton or muslin and extends from the pubic bone all the way up to your sternum.
+The Bengkung wrap is a non-stretch fabric such as cotton or muslin extending from the pubic bone all the way up to your sternum.
 Ideally you should begin binding on/around day 5 and can wear the binding for up to 10 hours a day until about 40 days.
 For surgical birth postpartum belly binding, you can begin around 4-6 weeks after consulting your physician.

 Belly binding also helps to relieve water retention, accelerate fat burning and improve circulation.
 After your initial postpartum belly binding, you can self-bind easily and use this as a postpartum self-care measure or ritual to promote positive body image, healing, comfort, and to really just nurture and honor yourself because you deserve it for growing and bringing life!